Helihua1992/LearnGit/readme.txt

 Creating a new branch is quick and simple.
 I am learning Git branch management strategy, because it's useful.
 I like Git.
+I think you do your best to learn Git.